-At the EDD, we are dedicated to combatting fraudulent activity and protecting benefits for legitimate California workers in need.
-To learn about how you can Help Fight Fraud visit (edd.ca.gov/about_edd/fraud.htm).
+We are dedicated to combatting fraudulent activity and protecting benefits for legitimate California workers in need.
+Visit Help Fight Fraud (edd.ca.gov/about_edd/fraud.htm) to learn more.

-Employer's Bill of Rights Commitment
+Employers' Bill of Rights Commitment

-The Employment Development Department (EDD) is committed to applying the payroll tax laws of the State of California in an equitable and impartial manner.
+We are committed to applying the payroll tax laws of the State of California in an equitable and impartial manner.
 Toward that goal, we have developed the following information to inform you of your rights during the employment taxation process.